bailey-long/portfolio/README.md

 # portfolio
-A collection of projects that I can comfortably show off
+A collection of completed projects that I can comfortably show off